Medical animation: Forensic reconstruction

 A number of applications for medical animations has been developed in the field of forensics.
 These include the so-called "virtutopsy," or MRI-assisted virtual autopsy, of remains that are too damaged to be otherwise inspected or reconstructed.
 Likewise, medical animations can appear in courtrooms, be used as forensic "reconstructions" of crime scenes or recreate the crimes themselves.
 The admissibility of such evidence is questionable.

 Electronic or Interactive learning

 Researchers have suggested that medical animations can be used to disseminate medical education materials electronically, allowing them to be accessed and utilized by professional and amateur health practitioners alike.

 Surgical training and planning

 Some institutes use animations both to teach medical students how to perform basic surgery, and to give seasoned surgeons the chance to expand their skill set.
 Multiple studies have been conducted on the effectiveness and feasibility of medical animation-based surgical pre-planning.
 Experimental animation tools have been created as integral technology in image-guided surgery as well.
 Today, surgical training uses medical animation combined with virtual reality (VR), augmented reality (AR) and simulation.

+Medical device visualization

+Medical animation is extensively used by manufacturers to demonstrate the design, functionality, and deployment of medical devices.
+These 3D visualizations help explain the mechanics of complex diagnostic equipment, surgical instruments, and implants (such as cardiovascular stents or orthopedic devices) to healthcare professionals, investors, and regulatory bodies.